Richard Wilson (physicist)

 Richard Wilson (29 April 1926 – 19 May 2018) was a British-American physicist.
 His original fields were nuclear and elementary particle physics but branched out into applications of physics in other disciplines.
-Most of his career he has been a physics professor at Harvard University.
+Most of his career he had been a physics professor at Harvard University.

 Biography

 Wilson was born in Putney, London, on 29 April 1926 to Dorothy Jennett Kingston, a teacher of French, and Percy Wilson a civil servant in the Board of Education, who had been a Naval officer in World War I. He went to Colet Court school in Hammersmith, a preparatory School for St Paul's School, and then to St Paul's School from 1939 to 1943.
 He earned a BA in 1946 at Christ Church Oxford, and an MA and D Phil in 1949.
 He was awarded a Research Lectureship at Christ Church from 1949 to 1954.

 On leave from this lectureship he visited America on a Guggenheim fellowship in 1950 – 1952, firstly at Rochester New York, then at Stanford University, California.
 While at Stanford he married Andree Desiree Dumond, daughter of the physicist Jesse Dumond of California Institute of Technology.
-He returned to Oxford in 1952 for 3 years before taking up a position as assistant professor at Harvard University where he then served as Mallinckrodt Professor of Physics.
+He returned to Oxford in 1952 for 3 years before taking up a position as assistant professor at Harvard University, where he then served as Mallinckrodt Professor of Physics.

 He visited the USSR in 1958.
 After the dissolution of the USSR helped to found the International Sakharov University in Minsk, Belarus in 1991.
-From 1975 he became a frequent visitor to the Arab countries and lectured in 44 different countries altogether.
+From 1975 he became a frequent visitor to Arab countries and lectured in 44 different countries altogether.
 In 1988 he became a member of the Science Advisory Board of the Atlantic Legal Foundation, a public interest law foundation.

 He and his wife had 6 children.
 He died in May 2018 at the age of 92.